shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-testing-truffle.md

 * [New to unit testing, how to write great tests?](https://stackoverflow.com/questions/3258733/new-to-unit-testing-how-to-write-great-tests) - A stack overflow question with some great answers on writing great tests.
 * [Testing deployed smart contracts](https://fulldecent.blogspot.com/2019/04/testing-deployed-ethereum-contracts.html) - This tutorial may come in handy if you're trying to test a contract which has been deployed to the Celo mainnet.

+## About the Author

+This tutorial was created by Alex Reyes.
+Alex is a student \(BS, Computer Science\) and crypto enthusiast who's learning all about the world of web3 one day at a time and he's contributing to Web3 communities actively.
+He has previously completed internships at Facebook and Microsoft.